emilietonnessen/industry-knowledge_v2/README.md

 # Portfolio 2 - Industry Knowledge v2
-The update of Industry Knowledge is part of a larger assignment in the "Portfolio 2" course.
+The update of "Industry Knowledge Course Assignment" are a part of a larger assignment in the "Portfolio 2" course.

 ## Instructions
 Download the Zip file and run